darktable/Unity-Plane-Mesh-Splitter/README.md

 # Unity Plane Mesh Splitter

 #### [Unity package](https://github.com/artnas/Unity-Plane-Mesh-Splitter/releases) now available.
-Version 1.1 was made in Unity 2021.3.10 using the new mesh API and C#9, so in case you encounter a problem, you can try the old version.

 A simple tool which lets you split any mesh into smaller submeshes.
 At first it was designed to work with imported Tiled2Unity terrains, but I rewrote it to work with everything you can throw at it.